 Fill a vessel with the glow of indoor fairy lights, and let it spread throughout the space.
 This can be done in many ways:

 - Fill glass jars with them.
 These can be strung along and hung intermittently to light up the hallway if small/light enough, or placed on side or end tables, dressers, etc. Fairy lights can also look nice in tall slender glasses or in Mason jar sconces.
-Lovely Etc. explains how to make a DIY Fairy Lantern in less than 5 minutes!
+Lovely Etc. explains how to make a DIY Fairy Lantern in less than five minutes!

 The bedroom could use a bit of that magical touch that fairy lights bring.
-The Spruce listed their favorite lights, but here’s what to do with them:

-- Highlight a mirror or dressing table: Example.
+- Highlight a mirror or dressing table.

 When you’re ready to hang your lights, untangle them, stretch them out to see how many you have, how far they reach, and whether any are broken or not working.
 If the spacing between lights is too wide for your tastes, there are ways to shorten them up, such as winding them around any extra hooks you hang between the ones you use, or hiding the extra by winding behind fixtures along the way.